How to Clean Window Screens (DIY Guide)

 If this doesn’t work, then you have a case of stubborn rust.
 For stubborn rust, you can make a paste using about half a cup of baking soda mixed with two-three tablespoons of water until you get a consistency that’s like toothpaste.
 Apply the paste to the rusty areas and scrub until the rust is gone.

 Rinse the screens clean and dry thoroughly with a towel.
 Repeat the process if necessary.
+Maintaining window screens in good condition is essential to prolong their lifespan.

 7) Replace the Screens

 Once you’ve finished cleaning the window screens, it’s essential to ensure they’re bone dry.
 Otherwise, they’ll trap more dust and dirt and will be more vulnerable to rusting all over again.
 So, give them a once over with a dry towel and then allow them to air dry in the sun for a bit.
+Make sure the entire screen is thoroughly dry before re-installing.

 You May Need New Windows